saunakdas16/alzheimers-eeg-ml/README.md

 **Raw EEG → Quality Inspection → Preprocessing → Artifact Correction → ICA → Spectral Analysis → Epoching → Feature Extraction → Subject-Level Dataset → Machine Learning**

-The analysis is being developed and validated on a single pilot participant before being scaled systematically to the complete dataset.
+The analysis was first developed and validated on a single pilot participant and was then systematically applied to the complete dataset of 88 participants.

 ---